Civitavecchia Rome Train - Getting from Civitavecchia Train Station to Rome

 RomeRoundtripBanner

-How do we take the Civitavecchia Rome Train?
+How do we get the tickets for Civitavecchia Rome train?

 Before you even start planning your transportation from Civitavecchia to Rome, please read our article on the port of Civitavecchia, it will show you a step-by-step process of how to get from the cruise dock to the exit of the port area, and further to the Stazione Civitavecchia railway station.